 My mother was 56 back then, and wouldn’t have signed up for language courses to learn Russian.
 But Duolingo hit the right spot of ease-of-use while still teaching her Russian.

-Another pro is that the ads are quite unintrusive, and you can get everything out of the app without paying.
+Another pro is that the ads are unintrusive, and you can get everything out of the app with just the free version.
 So that’s good for casual learners.

 Cons of Duolingo